Caesar's civil war: Return

 The victory prompted the Senate in Rome to declare fifty days of thanksgiving, give Caesar the title "Liberator", and dedicate a temple to Liberty.
 Further honours were granted in the coming months by a sycophantic Senate, including the right to sit on a special chair between the consuls in the Senate, placement of an ivory statue of Caesar on the capitol near the kings and in the temple to Quirinus.
 The month of his birthday, Quinctilis, was renamed in his honour (eventually becoming modern July); a temple to his clemency was established, he was given the permanent name Imperator, and the title parens patriae (father of his country).

 Caesar returned to Rome via southern Gaul and Narbo Martius.
-During his return, he set up a number of colonies for his veterans, rewarded his soldiers and supporters, and granted Latin rights to a various Gallic towns.
+During his return, he set up a number of colonies for his veterans, rewarded his soldiers and supporters, and granted Latin rights to various Gallic towns.
 He also met and reconciled with Mark Antony.
 While in Cisalpine Gaul, he also promised Marcus Junius Brutus the praetorship for 44 BC and possibly a consulship in 41.

 He entered Rome about a year after he left in October 45 BC, to celebrate a triumph over fellow citizens, leaving something of a bad impression.
 He also permitted two of his legates, Quintus Pedius and Quintus Fabius Maximus, to hold triumphs as well.
 None of these celebrations were popular with critics in the Senate.
 Nor was Caesar's devaluing of the consulship and other offices in the name of political favours: for example, on the last day of the year, the consul died, leading Caesar to convene an election to make one of his allies, Gaius Caninius Rebilus, consul for a few hours in the afternoon, leading Cicero to write to a friend "if you could see it, you would weep".

 Caesar, on his part, started planning an ambitious campaign into Dacia and Parthia upon his return.